minetest/minetest/doc/lua_api.md

 **WARNING**: do _not_ use an element name starting with `key_`; those names are reserved to pass key press events to formspec!

+**WARNING**: names and values of elements cannot contain binary data such as ASCII control characters.
+For values, escape sequences used by the engine are an exception to this.

 **WARNING**: Minetest allows you to add elements to every single formspec instance using `player:set_formspec_prepend()`, which may be the reason backgrounds are appearing when you don't expect them to, or why things are styled differently